 Taking things further up the line, a post-divorce relationship can be pleasant.
 It can be warm and sentimental.
 There can be beautiful co-parenting going on and the kids can see the parents being kind to each other and benefit tremendously from it.

-But how friendly is too friendly?
-Where does the line cross?
+Another thing to consider when being friends with your ex is, how friendly is too friendly?
+Where does the boundary end and begin?
 And, can being friends with your ex create issues in your new relationships?
 For this girlfriend, the answer is yes.

-There was more to this email, so based on what I know I have several thoughts.
+I have several thoughts.
 First of all, I understand how this woman feels this way.
+She’s insecure about it.
+Maybe she has a reason to be or maybe she doesn’t.
 If she is in a serious relationship with this guy, and he is committed to making it work with her, there needs to be boundaries and he needs to accept the fact that she isn’t OK with the ex-wife having a key to the house and hanging out there.
 I guess my question is, why doesn’t he care more about the girlfriend?
 Shouldn’t she be a priority over the ex-wife?

 Here is the flipside.
 The parents being comfortable enough to have the mom have a key to the house is really really good for the kids.
 Then again, if the kids are young, this might be giving them false hope that their parents are going to reconcile.
 Which leads me to my next thought.
 Are the parents going to reconcile?
 Is there something deeper going on here?
-Can men and women really be genuine friends after a divorce with no ulterior motives?
+Can you really be friends with your ex with no ulterior motives?

 It’s a really tough call.
 It seems that the girlfriend is pushing to get closer and her guy is happy with status quo.
 And, he is treating his ex like a really great friend.
 In my opinion, they are either falling in love again, or they are trying to make the best of things, keeping the kids’ best interests at the forefront of their daily lives.
 Or, maybe one of them is in love and one is in it for the kids.

 I feel for the girlfriend.
 I really do.
-She’s really getting cheated because he is not making her the priority.
+She’s really getting cheated because he is not in tune with her feelings about this situation.
 But, I get his desire for friendship with the ex.
 It makes life so much easier and it’s better for the people they both love most in the world.